European Dogwood Cornus sanguinea

 -

-The Bloodtwig Dogwood may be planted in full sun to partial shade.
+The blood-twig dogwood may be planted in full sun to partial shade.
 It is tolerant of a wide variety of soil types and prefers moist and well-drained soils.
 They may be reproduced by seeds, hardwood cuttings, or suckers.
 This shrub tends to form thickets.
 Pruning may be required to maintain the plant's shape.
-Young plants tend to have the most attractive red stems.
-The stems become dull green as the shrub matures.
-Some gardeners prune the shrubs each year so the shrubs will be forced to grow new stems and maintain their red color.
+Young stems have the most intense red color; the stems become dull green as they mature.
+Some gardeners prune or coppice the shrubs each year so that they grow fresh, new stems every spring.

 Quick ID Hints: